aladinovitch/Preemptive-WeakAuras/Rotations/MM_Hunter.md

 # 🎯 Overview: The MM Hunter Preemptive Rotation Assistant

-This WeakAura (WA) is designed for competitive Marksmanship (MM) Hunters in WotLK, moving beyond simple cooldown (CD) tracking.
+This WeakAuras (WA) is designed for competitive Marksmanship (MM) Hunters in WotLK, moving beyond simple cooldown (CD) tracking.
 It analyzes your current combat state and equipment to **calculate and display your next optimal spell 2 seconds before it becomes available**.
 This unique preemptive cue allows you to execute your rotation with zero latency and maximize sustained output.

 **This is a single-target focused tool, optimized for Boss Encounters and Arena PvP.**